pepstock-org/Charba-Wiki/docs/Utilities.md

 ## HTML annotation Builder

-One of most frequent requests is how to add HTML code into canvas.
-This enables the user to add easily information into chart, leveraging on HTML code.
+One of most frequent requests is how to add HTML code in the canvas.
+This enables the user to add easily information in the chart, leveraging on HTML code.

 [HTML annotation Builder](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/utils/AnnotationBuilder.html) provides methods to create images to add to canvas where the chart is drawing.
 It is leveraging on `SVG+XML` and `<foreignObject>` to create an image that you can add to the chart by a plugin, controller or with whatever else method.